For the adult division:

 Judge’s Choice: The cosplay that may not be the best, but stirred the hearts of the judges.
 It may be the most funny, the most heartfelt, the most bizarre – at any rate, it did something to make the judges sit up and notice!
 Again, winners of other categories have a chance to win this one too.

-For the youth division (ages 14 and under):
+For the youth division (under age 12):

 The youth division will be separate from the adult division, and will be simply judged for 1st, 2nd, and 3rd place.